Convex-Dev/design/papers/convex-whitepaper.md

 Convex presents a new approach to programmable economic systems that provides a powerful combination of scalability, security and decentralisation - suitable for building applications for the Internet of Value.

 At the same time, it maintains a certain degree of simplicity.
-We believe that simple, composable systems offer a more stable and secure foundation to build upon, and Convex therefore features:
+Simple, composable systems offer a more stable and secure foundation to build upon, and Convex therefore features:

 * Functional programming on the CVM based on the lambda calculus
 * Immutable values for all data structures
 * A surprisingly simple consensus algorithm based on CRDTs

-It is our hope that the innovations in Convex and the careful engineering decisions made in its implementation will provide a practical, high performance system for a new generation of decentralised applications and economic value creation.
+We hope that the innovations in Convex and the careful engineering decisions made in its implementation will provide a practical, high performance system for a new generation of decentralised applications and economic value creation.

 ## Contact and Links